 Parsons maintained that all actors are involved in a number of interactions with other actors in a social system, giving rise to a complementary style of functioning.
 Thus, this participation of an actor in multiple relationships with systematic patterns makes up an important unit of social system.
 This participation, in turn, has two principal aspects.
 On one hand, there is a positional aspect, i.e., where the actor is located in the social system which is called his status; on the other hand, there is a processual aspect, i.e., what the actor does in his relations with others seen in context of functional significance for the social system.
 This is called his role.
 The status role bundles are not, in general, attributes of the actors, but are units of the social system.
-An actor himself is considered as a unit of the social system.
+An actor himself is considered as a unit of the social system as he holds a status or performs a role.
+So there are three different units of the social system.
 These are: